Sports Funding

 Possible uses of the funding include:

-- Hiring specialist PE teachers or qualified sports coaches to work alongside Primary teachers when delivering the PE part of the curriculum including martial arts, Tri Golf, yoga, lacrosse and hockey coaches.
+- Hiring specialist PE teachers or qualified sports coaches to work alongside Primary teachers when delivering the PE part of the curriculum including karate, rygby, street dance, gymnastics and cricket coaches.

 - Paying for professional development opportunities for teachers in sport and PE.